Embracing Self-Love: The Journey to Loving Yourself Fully

 It’s about compassion, the kind that says, “I am worthy right here, right now, even in progress.”

-It’s about honoring your worth as you are today, not as you hope to be someday.
+It’s about honouring your worth as you are today, not as you hope to be someday.

 Self-love looks like: